Locker and Equipement Services

-To request a TCBES locker in Wentwoth Building, please contact Katie at email@example.com
+- To request a TCBES locker in Wentwoth Building, please contact Jeremy at firstname.lastname@example.org.

-For vehicle reservation or to return completed forms, please contact Katie at firstname.lastname@example.org
+For vehicle reservation or to return completed forms, please contact Jeremy at firstname.lastname@example.org.

 - Hilo Core Genomics Facility (HCGF)

 - Spatial Data Analysis and Visualization Labs (SDAV)

 - Pacific Aquaculture and Coastal Resources Center (PACRC)

 The core genomics facility functions as a support lab, containing instruments for various molecular biological uses, including: